Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/icons.md

 :::

-## How is the bundle generated?
+## How is the css Icons are generated?

-### TypeScript

-The bundle is generated once you have added the icons, set the target, updated the import statement and run the command.

-When you run the command, the `src/@iconify/build-icons.ts` file is compiled to the `src/@iconify/build-icons.js` file.
-Once the compilation is completed, the compiled file gets all the icon data from Iconify.
-After retrieving the icon data, the icon data is wrapped in a callback to create a JavaScript file.
-The callback function used is `addCollection()` which is provided by the `@iconify/vue` package.

-In our case, the final JavaScript file is created as the `src/@iconify/icons-bundle.js` file.
-In this file, the icon data is collected and wrapped with the `addCollection()` callback function.
-So you don't have to handle anything from your side.
-You just have to import this file into the `src/main.ts` file.

-### JavaScript

-The bundle is generated once you have added the icons, set the target, updated the import statement and run the command.
+Once you have added the icons, set the target css file and update the import statement in `build-icons.ts` file and run the above command, css icons are generated.

-When you run the command, the `src/@iconify/build-icons.js` file gets all the icon data from Iconify.
-After retrieving the icon data, the icon data is wrapped in a callback to create a JavaScript file.
-The callback function used is `addCollection()` which is provided by the `@iconify/vue` package.

-In our case, the final JavaScript file is created as the `src/@iconify/icons-bundle.js` file.
-In this file, the icon data is collected and wrapped with the `addCollection()` callback function.
-So you don't have to handle anything from your side.
-You just have to import this file into the `src/main.js` file.
+When you run the command for generating css Icons,

+All the imports defined in `src/plugins/iconify/build-icons.ts` file, collects the icon data.
+Once all the icon data is collected, we use [`getIconsCss()`](https://iconify.design/docs/libraries/utils/get-icons-css.html) function from iconify to generate CSS icons.

+The generated CSS is saved to the `src/plugins/iconify/icons.css` file.
+This file contains all the CSS icons with their classes.

 ## Usage